jwhitehorn/pi_piper/README.md

 pwm.on  # aliased start
 ```

-apparently the clock is rounded to the next 2^n divider of 19.2MHz
+Apparently the clock is rounded to the next 2^n divider of 19.2MHz.

 ## Documentation